 In this second phase, we invite researchers and designers to submit a design concept (not actual artefacts) that responds to the same brief and builds on one or more of the ideas of children.
-Each submission should have the form of a 2-4 page summary (in SIGCHI Extended Abstract format), accompanied by a short, 1-minute video (uploaded to a publicly accessible website) that presents the concept to our child judges (think CHI madness made for kids).
+Each submission should have the form of a 2-4 page summary (in SIGCHI Extended Abstract format) for the academic judges (the track chairs), accompanied by a short, 1-minute video (uploaded to a publicly accessible website) that presents the concept to our child judges (think CHI madness made for kids).
 You can also submit any supplementary material (e.g., drawings, sketches, photos) to explain your concept.

 The submissions will be judged by the children who submitted their ideas on the basis of the videos, and by the track chairs, who will consider the paper and all other material.
 The criteria for selecting the best submissions are: